ZachUCSD/Iterative-Refinement-of-LLM-as-Judge-Framework-Website/index.md

 From the initial LLM generation to the final evaluation score, the entire workflow operates as a fully automated pipeline.
 No manual intervention is required, allowing the framework to scale across large evaluation datasets.

 ### Dataset
-Our dataset consists of lecture slides from multiple UC San Diego courses they are aquired from courses we have personally taken, spanning data science, biology, and interdisciplinary STEM, provided in PDF format with structured content like bullet points, definitions, and equations.
+Our dataset consists of lecture slides from multiple UC San Diego courses they are aquired from UCSD courses spanning data science, biology, and interdisciplinary STEM, provided as PDF slide decks spanning multiple academic domains including business, humanities, and mathematics..
 Unlike traditional articles, lecture slides present unique summarization challenges they are concise, visually structured, and omit transitional language, making automated evaluation non-trivial.
 We extract text while preserving structural cues like slide boundaries and section headings, which feed directly into our deterministic metrics such as section coverage and glossary recall.

 # Results